A1ex-21/My_Portfolio/Cumulative_Case_Studies/TikTok/Tiktok_Predictive_Model_Development.md

 **Question:** How well does your model perform?
 Consider recall score and precision score.

-**Recall Score:** 0.99 - the model correctly identified all claims with very few false negatives.
+**Recall Score:** 0.99 - The model correctly identified all claims with very few false negatives.

-**Precision Score:** 0.998 - every video predicted as a claim was actually a claim with very few false positives.
+**Precision Score:** 0.998 - Every video predicted as a claim was actually a claim with very few false positives.

 The XGBoost model is therefore highly effective at correctly identifying claims while also making sure that nearly all of the claims it flags are correct.
 Together the metrics suggest that the model provides an excelent balance and reliability for claim classification.
 But the same concern has from the Random Forest Model has to be reiterated here, it is recommended that the model is evaluated again on unseen data to ensure that the model is not overfitting the data.